Hannalysis/Coding-Chronicles/README.md

 To keep expanding my data knowledge, I completed a high-level course yesterday on 'Marketing Analytics for Business' with Datacamp.
 This gave me an overview of campaign analysis, privacy implications, text analysis & forecasting requirements.
 As the course itself was a little dry, I also weaved in some front-end reading (which continued into today).

 And today, I updated my site - as I realised one of my continued learning cards was not displaying all information appropriately.
-Turns out, one of my entries within my data file utilised the incorrect property name for the 'course' type.
+Turns out, one of my entries within my data file utilised the incorrect name for a particular property within the 'course' type.

 ------------